flame/libflame/test/main/ReadMe.txt

 ## Compiling

-Before running the test suite, we must set BLAS and LAPACK library paths in Makefile.
+Before running the test suite, we must set BLAS, LAPACK and AOCL-Utils library paths.

+BLAS library and header paths has to be set using 'LIBBLAS' and 'BLAS_HEADER_PATH' flags respectively.
+AOCL-Utils library path has to be set using LIBAOCLUTILS_LIBRARY_PATH flag.
+   $ make BLAS_HEADER_PATH=<path to BLAS API prototypes header file>
+          LIBBLAS=<full path to BLAS library including library file>
+          LIBAOCLUTILS_LIBRARY_PATH=<full path to AOCL-Utils library including library file>

 By default, the make file is programmed to look for libflame.a in `../../lib/ x86_64-unknown-linux-gnu` directory for LAPACK library.
 However, if the users wish to link different LAPACK library, they must set the envrionment variable `LIB_PATH`